TL;DR

 3. The LCIIP Shield: Protecting Your Business

 For business owners and directors, personal burnout is a direct threat to the company's survival.
-Limited Company & Key Person Income Protection (LCIIP) is a specialised insurance policy that pays out a monthly benefit to the business if a key individual is unable to work due to illness or injury, including mental health issues like severe burnout.
+Limited Company & Key Person Income Protection (LCIIP) is a specialised insurance policy that may pay out a monthly benefit to the business if a key individual is unable to work due to illness or injury, including mental health issues like severe burnout.

 This benefit can be used to: